AyeCode/geodirectory/readme.txt

 = GeoDirectory v2.8.106 - TBD =
 * AJAX search is not working with Bricks template - FIXED
+* Bricks Query loop is not working on cpt + location page - FIXED

 = GeoDirectory v2.8.105 - 2025-03-13 =
 * Hook added to customize terms API response - ADDED